 - A signed and dated JRTCA Stud Certificate must be provided to the bitch owner.
 It is recommended that an original copy be provided for each puppy in the litter at the time of whelping.
 A stud service contract, outlining the conditions and guarantees of the stud service, is also strongly recommended.

-Health & General Care
+Health and General Care

 - Maintain all terriers in clean and sanitary conditions and free from infectious diseases.